 Callen finished his gentleman act when they arrived at the bedroom door and sent a glare Seraina's way before sauntering off toward his room.
 Seraina waited until she was inside to release the sigh she had been holding since the start of the evening.
 In the System Space Hosts were always coming and going, so there was little to no social interaction: meaning this was all new to Seraina.

-In the System Space, Hosts only had the assigned system for company, and only then it only spoke when instructions needed to be relayed, or questions were being answered.
+In the System Space, Hosts only had the assigned system for company, and it only spoke when instructions needed to be relayed, or questions were being answered.
 So Seraina struggled to interact with people of different worlds for long periods.

 She sat on the end of the bed and looked out the window at the skies beyond.
 The sun was shining, with no clouds in sight: in contrast to the tumultuous emotions building up in her chest, with no way to know when they would calm down.